BSc (Hons) in General Nursing

 Applicants must meet the matriculation requirement of 6 different subjects which must include:

-- A Laboratory Science subject (Biology, Chemistry or Physics) at A Level or GCSE Pass or GCSE Grade CC in Double Award Science
+→ GCSE Pass in a Laboratory Science subject (Biology, Chemistry or Physics) OR GCSE Grade CC in Double Award Science

 - ‘A Level’ (Grade A* - C)